DavidYan/adventOfCode2015/README.md

 # adventOfCode2015

+Author: David Yan

-Personalized Input and Solutions to advent of code.
+Personalized Input and Solutions to [Advent of Code](http://adventofcode.com/) 2015, in Python.

+Inputs are placed in `.txt` files.
+Most of the solutions are not elegant and but are as straightforward and descriptive as I cared to be.